 Recently, I had someone assert something to me in an attempt to clarify my stand.
-Because he falsely equates “christian” with “born again,” he basically said that he understands my posts to be against those who claim to be christians, but who are christian in name only.
+Because he falsely equated “christian” with “born again,” he basically said that he understands my posts to be against those who claim to be christians, but who are christian in name only.
 And then he warned me about painting with too broad a brush by making statements against all christianity.

 This is what he doesn’t understand (and, I am wholly familiar with his perspective): because of the culture and what we’ve been taught our whole lives, christians naturally associate the term “christian” with that which is positive—something that is to be prized, and a goal toward an acceptable lifestyle.
-They think “christian” means “born again,” but, that is not what “christian” actually is, spiritually.
+They think “christian” means “born again,” but, that is not what “christian” actually is, in reality.

 To claim that it means “follower of Christ” is a blatant falsehood, as the entire belief system was invented to strip the faith of Christ’s actual heritage, and all of His Father’s traditions that were associated with that heritage.
+Those who are adherents of christianity don’t really follow the practical faith that Messiah did during His earthly ministry; in fact, christianity was invented out of hatred of Messiah’s practical faith.

 Christianity and Islam comprise over half of the planet’s population, and the union of the two will be the final kingdom of Daniel’s prophecy, with the head of christianity (the pope) as the antichrist’s right-hand man.
 Revelation 17 calls this abomination “the great whore of Babylon.”